What are the entry requirements for Covid?

 I want to bring my children on safari, what age is suitable?

 Officially, you can bring children of any age on safari.
 That said, we would not normally recommend safaris for children under the age of 5.
 There will be some long hours in the vehicle and constant animal sightings are not guaranteed.
 It can be hot and dusty and the roads may be bumpy, which is tiring even for adults.
-Sometimes, the best idea is to remain in one and the same spot for an hour or more, waiting quietly in the car until the cheetah goes hunting, or until the wildebeest cross the river.

 What vaccinations do I need?